Unit 669

 The Unit 669 (יחידה טקטית לחילוץ מיוחד 669, romanized: Yechida Taktit LeChilu'tz Meyuchad 669, lit.
-'Tactical unit for special rescue') is a heliborne combat search and rescue extraction unit, subordinate to 7 Wing of the Israeli Air Force.
+'Tactical unit for special rescue') is a heliborne combat search and rescue extraction unit, subordinate to the 7th Wing of the Israeli Air Force.

 It is based at Tel Nof Airbase with CH-53D Sea Stallion Yas'ur helicopters and Palmachim Airbase with UH-60 Black Hawk Yanshuf helicopters.

 History

 Unit 669 heliborne MEDEVAC display during IAF cadet graduation ceremony.

 Unit 669 was founded in 1974 by Yoram Shachar and Avner Ilnai, in the aftermath of the 1973 Yom Kippur War, when an ad hoc medevac unit made some 5000 extractions.
 Its initial mandate was to extract and provide initial medical treatment to downed (and possibly injured) pilots beyond lines.
-However, in later years the unit also participated in extraction of soldiers of other arms of the Israeli Defense Forces, especially Sayeret (Special Forces) fighters in operations beyond enemy lines and seamen in distress.
+However, in later years the unit also participated in extraction of soldiers of other arms of the Israel Defense Forces, especially Sayeret (Special Forces) fighters in operations beyond enemy lines and seamen in distress.

 Unit 669 operated in the Gaza war, according to the Israeli Air Force.
 During the war, the unit has carried out medical evacuations for wounded soldiers, and carried out 200 other operations since the beginning of the war.

 On 6 December 2023, two female soldiers passed the selection process for the elite Unit 669.
 They will be the first women to start their journey in the unit.